 9. Give Baby Tummy Time

 It’s easy to want to hold your baby all the time and babies love to be held!
 But, don’t forget they need time to stretch their limbs and work on their neck control.
 That usually comes with tummy time!
 As long as your baby is full-term and healthy, you can start tummy time as soon as your baby is born.
 Always check with your doctor, of course, on what’s best for YOUR baby.

 At first, your baby might not like tummy time too much (neither of my boys did!) so you can start with short bouts of time for just 3-5 minutes at a time and gradually increase the time.
 Aim for 5-10 minutes a day in the beginning and work your way up to 20-30 minutes a day by the time your baby is 4 months old.
 Learn more about tummy time complete with videos of different ages at Pathways.org.

 10. Download 15 Baby Sleep Facts New Parents Need to Know About Your Newborn’s Sleep

 Lastly, be sure you know all there is to know about your newborn baby’s sleep.
-We have a FREE e-Book available to everyone who visits this site called 15 Baby Sleep Facts New Parents Need to Know.
+We have a FREE e-Book available to everyone, called 15 Baby Sleep Facts New Parents Need to Know.
 This is the perfect guide for new and expectant parents!
 It highlights the basics that every new parent needs to know about baby sleep, and it explains them in a straightforward, easy-to-understand way.
-Even better, the e-Book leaves plenty of room for parents to follow their instincts, and to create their own philosophy of parenting and sleep – no one-size-fits-all approaches here!
+Even better, the e-Book leaves plenty of room for parents to follow their instincts, and create their own philosophy of parenting and sleep – no one-size-fits-all approaches here!